joelvaneenwyk/alt-snap-windows/AltSnap.md

 - Updated **Spanish** translation by **Carlos Sanchez**.
 - Now an AMD64 build of AltDrag, can be compiled. builds are not provided because there are no real benefits for now (use mk64.bat).
 - Removed dependency to `msvcrt.dll`.
-This avoids some mess and reduce the suspiciousness of the AltDrag.exe file to antiviruses.
+This avoids some mess and reduces the suspiciousness of the `AltDrag.exe` file to antiviruses.
 This also reduces the size of the exe.
 - Fixed: Windows borders will now properly snap to taskbar on the second monitor.
-Instead of looking for the taskbars, I chose to look tor the rcWork field of the monitor info that directly contains the area in which windows should be snapped.
+Instead of looking for the taskbars, I chose to look for the `rcWork` field of the monitor info that directly contains the area in which windows should be snapped.
 This also simplifies the code.
 - Fixed: a snapped, then maximized window will be restored to its original size when alt-dragging it out of maximized state.
 If a windows like this